Gerrxt07/Cloudly/README.md

 - 📋 Highly configurable through config, language files and more
 - 🎮 Support for Minecraft 1.21.1+
 - ☕ Compatible with Java 21+
-- 🛡️ Modern standards for security and stability
+- 🛡️ Modern standards for security, stability and [quality](https://www.codefactor.io/repository/github/gerrxt07/cloudly)

 ## 📋 Requirements